jonasbn/til/renovate/use_renovate_for_perl.md

 Next thing up is to work out how to work with core modules.

-An item for the wishlist could be to have Renovate support `cpanfile.snapshot` as well, perhaps it does not make sense, because it is auto-generated, but at the same time that is how it works for other languages like Go for example.
+An item for the wish list could be to have Renovate support `cpanfile.snapshot` as well, perhaps it does not make sense, because it is auto-generated, but at the same time that is how it works for other languages like Go for example.

 ## Resources and References